priv-kweihmann/meta-sca/docs/conf/module/cvecheck.md

 ## Notes

-Be aware that due to the poky-implementation of the CVE-database fetch this module will result in rebuilding every recipe, which this module is activated for on every run.
+Be aware that due to the openembedded-core-implementation of the CVE-database fetch this module will result in rebuilding every recipe, which this module is activated for on every run.
 So if you tend to include this module, please do it in an appropriate environment (like CI), or leave it disabled for now